-Watch this CBS video Easy Rider ( cbsnews.com/news/easy-rider/) if you can.
+Watch this short CBS video on the Cattoor family .
 The final comment stands out, “Giving your kids what they need is always harder than giving them what they want.
 Only when you’re older can you appreciate those fences”.
 This hints at how the American family dynamic evolved.
 Sure, “fences” are essential, but only if they are natural and healthy ones.
 This video depicts quite the opposite.
 I found a more natural approach to family life.
 I’ll make the case…

 My parents reared me in the standard American family way.
 In the 1950’s most every American thought the American way of life was superior.
 Neither I, nor the folks I knew had any reason to doubt that.
 In fact, when I expressed my immanent plans to travel abroad, older colleagues at work warned me that scores of women abroad would want to marry me in order to live the American dream.